svalinn/DAGMC/doc/usersguide/uw2.rst

 Using the underlying PyNE libraries we can write out the appropriate MC code tally specification snippet; this allows the number of codes the DAGMC supports to grow organically with those that PyNE supports.
-When PYNE cannot fulfill your tally request it will warn you.
+When PyNE cannot fulfill your tally request it will warn you.

 Boundary conditions